Applying to Instrumental Access:

-Seeding Labs is based in the Northeastern United States, which was one of the hardest-hit regions in the world during the first wave of the pandemic.
+Seeding Labs is based in the Northeastern United States, which was one of the hardest-hit regions in the first wave of the pandemic in this country.
 Most of our equipment donors are located nearby and were similarly impacted.

 As a result, the pace of our operations slowed down during the second and third quarters of 2020.
-Thankfully, as of September 2020, things have improved to the point where we are able to operate at full capacity.
-As long as things continue on their current trajectory, we expect to meet our commitments in 2021 and beyond.
+Thankfully, as of September 2020, things have improved to the point where we are able to operate at full capacity again.
+We now expect to meet our commitments in 2021 and beyond.

 Please complete and submit the form on our Application page.

 We do not accept applications in any other format.
 Please do not email proposals or equipment requests to us; they will not be reviewed.

 No, absolutely not.
 There is no monetary cost associated with the application process.

 We ask only that applicants are ready and willing to pay the program fee if selected to participate in the program.

 It depends on the item.
 We pass on to you anything that the donor provides to us in terms of accessories, software, spare parts, etc.